tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 Svc-monitor chooses some vRouters to create these services, and instantiate some network function and do traffic handling to these elements.
 To choose one, it uses analytics-api's output (analytics/uves/vrouter), and pick one that is 'Functional'.
  - https://github.com/Juniper/contrail-controller/blob/master/src/config/svc-monitor/svc_monitor/scheduler/vrouter_scheduler.py#L149

-That behaivor is the one reason currently analytics is required for TungstenFabric installation, although it might be changed in the future release.
+That behavior is the one reason currently analytics is required for TungstenFabric installation, although it might be changed in the future release.

 ## config-database (zookeeper, cassandra, rabbitmq)